 To me, it doesn’t quite make sense.
 I have come to consider veganism as a community that is inclusive of all, regardless of wealth or status.
 We are all striving for the same world; one where humans no longer inflict unnecessary cruelty upon other living creatures in the name of food, beauty or fashion.
 If we are all fighting the same battle, then we are all on the same team.

-The prevalence of social media in recent years has been both a huge blessing for the vegan movement.
+The prevalence of social media in recent years has been, in ways, a huge blessing for the vegan movement.
 We are able to connect with likeminded people that we would otherwise never have met, and the opportunity to discover new recipes, products and vegan events is easier to grasp than it ever has been.
 But, at the same time, there’s a level of disparity between what we choose to share with the world on social media and the actual reality of our day-to-day lives.
 It’s relatively simple to present yourself as the ‘ideal vegan’, by only sharing the dinners you make that look beautiful in a photo, or ensuring you get a great photo-op at every animal welfare event you manage to attend.
 We don’t always show the days when we sit inside watching tv, or resign to eating peanut butter on toast for dinner because we’re stuck for ideas on a brand new, ground-breaking vegan recipe.

 When we scroll through Instagram and are presented only with our vegan friends’ greatest, most picturesque triumphs, it’s not uncommon to feel like we’re not doing enough.
 We begin to hold ourselves to an impossible standard, feeling that unless we are out advocating, demonstrating and volunteering every day, then we’re not a ‘good’ vegan.
 The problem with this way of thinking is that we lose sight of what is really important.